Chapter 7 : Cats & Dogs

 As Octavius and I were leaving, Alexander called to me to wait up.
 I saw him dash up to the dormitory and remembered he was going to lend me Frankenstein.
 While he was upstairs the portrait swung open and a very angry Professor McGonagall entered the room.

 Only after she took a considerable amount of points from Gryffindor, Hufflepuff, and Ravenclaw and shrieked at everyone to get back to their common rooms did she notice that Octavius happened to be wearing one of the school's suits of armor.
-I waited out in the corridor and listened as she reprimanded him in front of a crowd of onlooking Gryffindors and finished by giving him detention.
+I waited out in the corridor and listened as she reprimanded him in front of a crowd of onlooking Gryffindors and finished by giving him detention for a week.

-Alexander hadn't came back downstairs in time to give me the book, and I thought it best not to linger.
+Alexander hadn't gotten back downstairs in time to give me the book, and I thought it best not to linger.
 Tavi muttered angrily under his breath the entire walk back to Ravenclaw Tower.
 A few yards from the spiral staircase, Fifi LaFolle shoved past me so roughly I was thrown into Octavius.
 She sneered instead of apologized as I rubbed my arm where I'd painfully hit solid metal.
 I glared after her, but quickly tried to stifle an unexpected giggle when Fifi tripped and fell face first onto the stairs.
-She gave me a look of extreme loathing as blood came trickling out of her nose.
+She flashed me a dangerous look of pure loathing.

 "What's her problem?"
 I frowned, not really expecting any answer.